takaomizuno0032/ChatBotGemini/README.md

 # Project name

-Takao Gemini Bot
+Gemini Bot

-This is a bot imitating with Takao
+This is a bot imitating with you

 ## Abstract